Hispanic Information and Telecommunications Network

 Hispanic Information and Telecommunications Network, Inc. (HITN) is the largest Spanish-language public broadcasting network in the United States.
 It delivers educational programming to over 44 million homes nationwide, and reaches over 40% of US households.

 Its distribution network includes Xfinity, DirecTV, DirectTV NOW, Verizon FiOS, Dish Network, Cablevision, AT&T U-verse TV, Charter Communications, Charter Spectrum, Mediacom, CenturyLink Prism, Altice, and a host of smaller distributors.

-The HITN mission is to offer US Hispanic audiences relevant, varied and high-quality content that both educates and entertains.

 In 2017, the HITN network was nominated for three Emmy Awards in the arts, community, and public service categories.